-Sports Facilities
+Sports facilities

 - 9.6.2.
 Studies show that sports facilities and playing pitches which are used by the community not only promote health and wellbeing but also foster a sense of community.
 It is therefore important for sufficient facilities to be provided to serve the community and be delivered early and on time. - 9.6.3.
-A study46 was commissioned to forecast the future needs for sports facilities up to 2029.
+A study was commissioned to forecast the future needs for sports facilities up to 2029.
 The approach to this assessment and the development of the recommendations reflected guidance from Sport England (2014).
-The study assessed all the sports facilities in
+The study assessed all the sports facilities in Northampton including sports halls, swimming pools, athletics grounds, squash courts, golf and tennis courts.
+It also assessed village and community halls as well as leisure facilities.
+This study took into consideration the population increase in the Northampton Related Development Area as well as the cross-border movement of people to take part in sport.
+The study concluded that the sports facilities should be retained and enhanced to ensure that the needs of future communities in Northampton can be met.
+For the purposes of the policy, "sports facilities" cover sports halls, swimming pools, health and fitness, athletics, squash, gymnastics, bowls, tennis, golf, village and community halls, cycling, netball, judo, countryside and water sports, rowing, canoeing and orienteering.

-46 Planning the future of open space, sport and recreation in West Northamptonshire - Part 2 Sports Facilities (Nortoft, February 2018)
+&lt;sup>46 Planning the future of open space, sport and recreation in West Northamptonshire - Part 2 Sports Facilities (Nortoft, February 2018)